 ESRI Award for Best Scientific Paper in GIS

 1st Place: Zachary P. Sugg, Tobias Finke, David C. Goodrich, M. Susan Moran, and Stephen R. Yool for “Mapping Impervious Surfaces Using Object-oriented Classification in a Semiarid Urban Region,” PE&RS, 80 (4), 343-352.

 Grand Award Winner: Aaron E. Maxwell, Timothy A. Warner, Michael P. Strager, and Mahesh Pal for “Combining RapidEye Satellite Imagery and Lidar for Mapping of Mining and Mine Reclamation,” PE&RS, 80 (2), 179-189.

 Robert E. Altenhofen Memorial Scholarship

-Recipient: Jacky Chow, doctoral candidate at the University of Calgary, Department of Geomatics Engineering, with a specialization in 3-D close-range photogrammetry.
+Winner: Mostafa Arastounia, doctoral candidate at the University of Calgary, Canada, Department of Geomatics Engineering, with a specialization in feature recognition from 3-D LIDAR.

 Robert N. Colwell Memorial Fellowship

 Winner: Nicholas Roberts, completing a PhD degree in Earth Sciences at Simon Frazer University in British Columbia, Canada.